Embedded contact homology of prequantization bundles: Basics of ECH

 Furthermore, the maps $\Phi^L(X,\lambda)$ respect the decomposition (\ref{eqn:ECHdecompH1}) in the following sense: the image of $ECH_*(Y_+,\lambda_+,\Gamma_+)$ has a nonzero component in $ECH_*(Y_-,\lambda_-,\Gamma_-)$ only if $\Gamma_\pm\in H_1(Y_\pm)$ map to the same class in $H_1(X)$. \end{theorem}

-In order to understand the impact of these cobordism maps on the chain level in certain well-behaved cobordisms, we will also use the simplification expressed in Lemma \ref{lem:nicecobmap} of two technical lemmas and a definition from \cite{cc2}.
+In order to understand the impact of these cobordism maps on the chain level in certain well-behaved cobordisms, we will also use the simplification expressed in the following lemma, which encapsulates two technical lemmas and a definition from \cite{cc2}.